nikosuenderhauf/nikosuenderhauf.github.io/_jobs/postdoc_qcr_2023.md

 You are driven to investigate how robots can understand and represent the geometry, semantics, and functionality of their surroundings and the task-relevant objects therein; and how robots can use this internal representation and learn to decide or plan their next actions in order to accomplish a useful task in a safe way.

-You are excited to do research in:
+You are excited to investigate:
+ * the potentials and limitations of new foundation models, large language models and vision-language models in the context of reliable robot learning and understanding
- * new representations for large-scale semantic mapping and SLAM, e.g. using implicit representations such as NeRFs
+ * new representations for a scene (ranging from individual objects to large-scale environments) including implicit representations and scene graphs, that support robotic planning, navigation, and manipulation
- * robot learning combining natural language instructions and priors with the semantic representations of the scene
+ * robot learning combining natural language instructions, human demonstrations, and prior knowledge with the semantic representations of the scene

 You are willing to explore the applicability of your research in a variety of robotic application domains including service robotics, healthcare, environmental, retail, logistics, autonomous driving, agriculture, but also in adjacent domains such as augmented/mixed reality.

 During your previous roles as researcher and PhD student, you have demonstrated expertise and understanding of the foundations of robotics, such as coordinate frames and transforms, navigation, localisation, mapping, SLAM, kinematics, motion models, and control.
 You are familiar with the mathematical concepts underpinning those foundations, including statistics and probabilistic methods.

-You have deep knowledge in computer vision and general machine learning, as well as a good understanding of robot learning approaches comprising reinforcement learning and imitation learning.
+You have deep knowledge in computer vision and machine learning, as well as a good understanding of robot learning approaches comprising reinforcement learning and imitation learning.
 You understand the mathematical and statistical foundations of deep learning.
+You are driven and excited to constantly learn to understand new techniques and keep up with a quickly evolving field.

 You are a prolific user of Python and deep learning frameworks such as PyTorch, and regularly work and develop in Linux.
 Ideally, you have a working knowledge of ROS.